May 23, 1925

-Wiseman was born in Crimora, Virginia, in 1925, and grew up in that state’s Shenandoah Valley.
-Early in his career he worked for a time at WSVA in Harrisonburg.
-Following his service with O’Day, Flatt & Scruggs, and Monroe, Wiseman began recording for Dot, Randy Wood’s new Gallatin, Tennessee, independent label, in 1951.
-Wiseman’s early work for Dot has endured as outstanding, personalized bluegrass music, including records such as “Going Like Wildfire,” “I Saw Your Face in the Moon,” and “Waiting for the Boys.”
+Wiseman was born in Crimora, Virginia on May 23, 1925, and grew up in the Shenandoah Valley.
+A bout of polio in his infancy left him with a disabled leg; while recovering from one of several corrective surgeries he underwent as a boy, he began learning how to play the guitar.
+With help from the National Foundation for Infantile Paralysis (later known as March of Dimes), Wiseman studied radio at the Shenandoah Conservatory of Music.
+Early in his career he worked for a time at WSVA in Harrisonburg, reading the news and playing records.
+Following his service with O’Day, Flatt & Scruggs, and Monroe, Wiseman began recording as a solo artist for Dot, Randy Wood’s independent label based in Gallatin, Tennessee, in 1951.
+Wiseman’s early work for Dot has endured as outstanding, personalized music, including records such as “’Tis Sweet to Be Remembered,” “Going Like Wildfire,” “I Saw Your Face in the Moon,” and “Waiting for the Boys.”
 He was a featured performer on WRVA’s Old Dominion Barn Dance radio show in Richmond, Virginia, from 1953 to 1956.

 While continuing to record, he became a Dot producer, helping Wood run the label’s California office in the late 1950s.
 After 1965, Wiseman became a favorite on the bluegrass festival circuit, and hosted his own festival in Renfro Valley, Kentucky, from 1970 to 1983.
-He has recorded for various labels after Dot—Capitol, MGM, RCA, Churchill, CMH—including some well-received duets with Lester Flatt in the 1970s.
+He recorded for various labels after Dot—Capitol, MGM, RCA, Churchill, CMH—including some well-received duets with Lester Flatt in the 1970s.
 Wiseman managed Wheeling, West Virginia’s WWVA Jamboree from 1966 to 1970.
-He has served on the board of Reunion of Professional Entertainers (ROPE), as well as serving as an officer of the Nashville chapter of the American Federation of Musicians.
-In 2007 he released an album of standard American songs recorded with singer-songwriter John Prine for Oh Boy Records.
-Known for his gentlemanly manner, Wiseman continues to influence younger musicians in his role as a bluegrass elder statesman.
+He has served on the board of Reunion of Professional Entertainers (ROPE), and as an officer of the Nashville chapter of the American Federation of Musicians (AFM).